emmaU90/Exploratory-Analysis-of-Top-countries-by-population-using-MYSQL/README.md

 - What is the key main point?

-This analysis aim to explores the top countries population data which was sourced from Kaggle using MySQL.
+This analysis aim to explores the top countries population data using MySQL.

 Along with it, is the data information, like the  country name, pop[ulation, percentage of world population, net migration etc.